COVID-19 Q&A: Kids and COVID

 What are the chances my child will catch multisystem inflammatory syndrome at daycare or at the playground?

 Multisystem inflammatory syndrome is a complication of COVID-19 infection, and we are not able to predict which children will experience this effect of COVID-19.
 As such, taking all precautions possible to avoid infection is the key way to prevent this, such as masking when indoors and most importantly, getting your eligible children vaccinated as soon as possible.
 In recent months, the number of cases of this serious problem have fallen.
 Vaccination has been proven to protect not only against infection, but also against this problem that follows infection.

 Can you put hand sanitizer on a child younger than 2?

-For children under 1 year, alcohol-free hand sanitizer is usually considered safe for babies (children under 1 year).
+Alcohol-free hand sanitizer is usually considered safe for babies (children under 1 year).
 However, we recommend using a small amount of soap and water to clean your little one's hands.
 For older kids, most alcohol-based sanitizers are fine to use as long as they are handled with care.
 Use just a pea-size amount and rub your child's hands until it is completely dry.
 Do not allow licking or swallowing of the gel and store the bottle safely out of reach.

 What are the long-term effects on lung function for kids who get COVID-19?